Wenish/SharepointListItemCrud/README.md

 ## SharepointListItemCrud
-A Sharepoint 2013 Rest API CRUD Class
+A Sharepoint 2013 Rest API CRUD Class for JavaScript.

 ### Dependency
 It depends on you jQuery